cis241-gvsu/w25-classmaterial/minilabs/minilab15.md

 ### Part 2 - Dynamically Allocated & Pointer Arithmetic
 1. Allocate enough memory for 12 integers on the heap
-2. Allocate enough memory for 12 integers on the heap (this will be to replace the second array from above)
+2. Allocate another block of memory for 12 integers on the heap (this will be to replace the second array from above)
 3. Use a for loop and pointer arithmetic to fill the array with the numbers 0 to 11.